avk12345/cse24-project/README.md

 4. Undo or clear actions as needed

 ## About
-Interactive C++ drawing application leveraging OpenGL and FreeGLUT for rendering and user interaction.
-Developed at UC Merced as a course project, emphasizing object-oriented design, event handling, and GUI programming in C++.
+Interactive C++ drawing application leveraging OpenGL for rendering and user interaction.
+Developed collaboratively with four contributors at UC Merced as a course project, emphasizing object-oriented design, memory management, event handling, and GUI programming.